-- We would ask all those who use the canal towpath to please take the time to check out this Link.
+- We would ask all those who use the canal towpath to please Share the Space.

 - Information on towpath development and maintenance work can be found at Royal Canal Way and Waterways Ireland Royal Canal Marine Notices.

 - Details about our Smart-Tag system can be found at Royal Canal Smart-Tags

 - For guided walks check out our Guided Walks